 DENNY HAMLIN — #11 FEDEX FREIGHT TOYOTA CAMRY

-Fort Worth Along for the Ride in Kansas: The FedEx Freight service center in Fort Worth won the “People Service Profit (PSP)” Compass Excellence Award, and will be recognized with its “FTW” code letters on the b-post of the #11 FedEx Freight Toyota this weekend.
+East Kansas City District Along for the Ride in Kansas: The East Kansas City FedEx Freight district has become one of the largest pickup and delivery operations in the company, and will be recognized with its “EKC” code letters on the b-post of the #11 FedEx Freight Toyota this weekend.

 2011 FEDEX RACING – TEAM ROSTER

 Crew Chief: Mike Ford – Morristown, Tenn.
 Front Tire Changer: Nick Krizmanich – Kenosha, Wis.
 Car Chief: Chris “Spider” Gillin – Smithtown, N.Y.
 Front Tire Carrier: Brandon Pegram – Statesville, N.C.
 Engineer: Mike Wheeler – Southholt, N.Y.
 Rear Tire Changer: Mike Hicks – Salisbury, N.C.
 Shocks: Drew Bible – Coldwater, Mich.
 Rear Tire Carrier: Heath Cherry – Belmont, N.C.
 Tire Specialist: Patrick Mullen – Brick, N.J.
 Jackman: Nate Bolling – Swanton, Ohio Engine Tuner: Chris Woodward – Franklin, N.H.
 Gas Man: Scott Wood – Liberty, S.C.
 Mechanic: Rick Bray – Placerville, Calif.
 Pit Crew Coordinator: Paul Alepa – Vienna, Va.
 Mechanic: John Furino – Long Island, N.Y.
 JGR Athletic Director: Michael Lepp – Charlotte, N.C.
 Spotter: Curtis Markham – Fredericksburg, Va.